CosmWasm/mesh-security-hackathon/README.md

 * How to improve installation UX?
 Ideally, when the consumer chain votes to instantiate mesh security with another chain, all contracts are deployed and configured in one governance prop.
+* How to handle changing prices?
+What is a good price oracle?
+We need to update the voting power of the consumer contract when the price changes.
+This may lead to issues in normalization especially if the remote token price rises considerably.
+* What do we do when the consumer stake is greater than the max allowance?
+Do we fail that extra Stake?
+  Do we normalize the validators within that consumer?
+Failing is easier, but not possible in response to price oracle changes.
+For example, if max power is 1000 and we have 500 for val A and 1000 for val B and 1000 for val C, we could normalize to A=200, B=400, C=400.